 Apostille

 This is the part of the process that takes the longest.
-It can take 9-12 weeks to be returned to you once it’s been picked up from the PO Box.
+It can take 9-12 weeks to be returned to you, once it’s been picked up from the PO Box.
 I mailed my background check on June 8th, and I got it back to me on August 17th.
 I reached out to my local representative, because they can submit an inquiry on your apostille’s status.
 This can possibly speed up the process.

 Most consulates require that you also translate you apostille.
 I believe you can scan your finished apostilled document and send it to a translator, and they will email it back to you rather quickly.
 There is a list of approved translators on the facebook page.